What Type of Refrigerators Are Best for Your Kitchen?

 See-Through Doors

-Nowadays, some manufacturers are either putting windows in refrigerator doors or offering glass doors, altogether.
+Nowadays, some manufacturers are putting windows in refrigerator doors or offering glass doors altogether.

-One of the main goals is to allow the consumer to easily assess what they do or don't have in the refrigerator.
+One of the main goals is to allow the consumer to quickly assess what they do or don't have in the refrigerator.

 However, this can go beyond windows and glass doors.

-You can get a smart version of this that has a camera inside your refrigerator, whose image you can access through an app.
+You can get an intelligent version with a camera inside your refrigerator, whose image you can access through an app.

-LG InstaView Doors even allows people to literally knock on their fridge door to see the contents inside.
+LG InstaView Doors even allow people to knock on their fridge door to see the contents inside.

-This gives the consumer the best of both worlds--you can instantly look inside your fridge without having to keep it extra tidy as in the case with glass doors.
+This gives the consumer the best of both worlds--you can instantly look inside your fridge without keeping it extra tidy as with glass doors.

 Door-in-Door Design

-Perhaps one of the most common ways to incorporate tech, these doors have a door inside the door specifically for frequently-used items.
+Perhaps one of the most common ways to incorporate tech is to have a door specifically for frequently-used items inside the door.

 Think of it as a mini door inset into your main door.